FALL SEMESTER • AUGUST 25 - DECEMBER 12, 2025

 Notes:

-- Communication platform BAND will be used for class communications
+Communication platform BAND will be used for class communication

 Materials Needed: